Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Grounded scrutiny at scale

 \subsection{Emergent scrutiny and the execution requirement}

 Nothing in the production prompt asks the agent to critique the paper; the instruction is to reproduce, and deliverables are reproduction artifacts.
-With that caveat, the spontaneous critique rate is striking: \textbf{${\sim}42\%$ of papers contain at least one substantive methodological concern} raised by the agent unprompted, across nine categories (SI \S S5).
+With that caveat, the spontaneous critique rate is striking: \textbf{${\sim}42\%$ of papers (47/111) contain at least one substantive methodological concern} raised by the agent unprompted, across eight substantive categories (a ninth tracked category, agent-side convergence issues, is excluded; Appendix~\ref{app:vignettes}).
+A \emph{substantive methodological concern} is a paper-side concern under the Appendix~\ref{app:vignettes} taxonomy; agent-side convergence issues do not count.
+Denominators, defined once: 111 = the full deduplicated open-access corpus; 90 = the deduplicated union of unique papers across converged-harness batches B3--B5 (47/90 = 52.2\%); 50 = the controlled single-machine B5 run (30/50 = 60.0\%; Appendix~\ref{app:vignettes}).
 The total number of substantive critiques across the corpus --- a paper can contribute more than one --- is \textbf{88}.